 About prints: I love them!
-For me, a photograph doesn't truly exist until it's printed on paper, so by all means, I'm happy to make them available to others one way or another.
-My preferred size is 12"x16" or 10"x15", depending upon the format of the camera I used, but I can print larger or smaller if necessary.
-If you are interested in acquiring one, drop me a note, as I'm sure we can negotiate an arrangement that will make both of us happy (usually a print swap, where you give me one of yours for one of mine, but I'll take cash, too!) :-)
+For me, a photograph doesn't truly exist until it's printed on paper, so I'm happy to make prints available to others.
+My preferred sizes are 12"x16" or 10"x15", depending upon the format of the camera I used, but I can usually print larger or always print smaller if necessary.
+If you're interested in acquiring a print, drop me a note, as I'm sure we can negotiate an arrangement that will make both of us happy (usually a print swap, where you give me one of yours for one of mine, but I will happily accept cash, too!) :-)